 Along with the Oklahoma Association for Justice, Lawyers Fighting Hunger, the Food Bank of Eastern Oklahoma, and more than 100 Oklahoma trial lawyers and law firms, McIntyre Law will distribute free Thanksgiving turkeys for food-insecure families at the Annual Day of Kindness.
 The team at McIntyre Law loves participating in giving back to our community.
 If times have been difficult for your family, we want to help.

-Join us Friday, November 20, at 9 a.m. for our 11th Annual Day of Kindness!
+Join us Friday, November 18, at 8 a.m. for our 13th Annual Day of Kindness!
 Turkeys will be given out on a first-come, first-served basis until they're gone.
-Preregistration is recommended.
-By text, please text the word “mobile” to 877-664-5454.
-Or download the McIntyre Law app and click on the turkey in the lower left corner to preregister.

 McIntyre Law's turkey giveaway location is:Southern Hills Baptist Church